molbal/svcfitstat/README.md

 A fork of Pyfa was modified to accept a fit as a command line parameter and print its parameters.
 [Pyfa fork](https://github.com/molbal/Pyfa)

+## AWS Simple Queue Service
+We have two queues, one for the sync jobs, with priority, and one for the async jobs, with lower priority.

 # Endpoints
 All endpoints are secured by tokens and we only support HTTPS.